BANGOR, ME — December 15, 2020

 that remote learning has not affected children academically or

-Are you a parent, a teacher, or some other school professional/paraprofessional who directly witnesses the effects?
+I think that, perhaps, those are the same folks who cover the elephant with a blanket, or brick wall.
+To them, I ask...
 Are you a child psychologist?
-Are you unbiased enough by your political affiliation to actually LOOK at the statistics surrounding that??
-Do you even have kids in school right now?
+Are you unbiased enough by your political affiliation to actually LOOK at the statistics surrounding that?
+Do you even have school-age children??

-Side note- My son graduated last year.
+My son graduated last year.
 I personally watched him fail academically during remote learning at the end of the year.
 He was damn lucky to graduate.
-I also watched the emotional and mental effect it had on him; not being with his friends, not having a graduation, not playing his final year of tennis… It was real.
+I also watched the emotional and mental effect it had on him; not being with his friends, not having graduation, not playing team sports… It was real.
 And it was frightening.

 Consider, for example, the local 16-year-old boy who killed himself this month.